-Have you ever wondered why we humans don’t have spots or stripes?
-Well, maybe you haven’t, but it is interesting that so many creatures are multicolored but we are not.
+Have you ever wondered why we humans don't have spots or stripes?
+It feels strange that we don't, especially compared to the many striped, spotted, and multicolored animals around us.

 Humans and animals get their skin color from melanin pigments, which can be either black or yellow.
 Together, these two pigments account for just about every color you might see on the skin of mammals: white, red, yellow, brown, and black and every shade in between.